Sun for Hawke’s Bay this weekend after hairy Friday start

 “So make sure you’re all ready for that with, say, firewood or an electric blanket.
 However you keep yourself warm, you want to make sure you’re prepared.”

-A strong wind advisory in the marine recreational forecast remains for boaties with southerly swells reaching three metres.
+A strong wind advisery in the marine recreational forecast remains for boaties, with southerly swells reaching three metres.

 This looks to drop over the weekend, but people are advised to monitor MetService for the latest updates.